 Error codes that the user can handle are listed below.
-If any other error code appears, contact an authorised ESAB service technician.
+If any other error code appears, contact an authorized ESAB service technician.

-Error code Description Temperature fault or over loaded E-01 The temperature of the power source is too high.
-A LED indicating temperature fault is also lit on the panel.
+Error code Description Temperature fault or overheating E-01 The temperature of the power source is too high.
+An LED indicating temperature fault is also illuminated on the panel.
 A temperature fault is indicated by the overheating indicator on the control panel.
 The error code will automatically disappear and the LED indicating temperature fault will be turned off when the power source has cooled down and it is ready for use again.
 If the error persists, contact a service technician.
-Over voltage protection E-02 The power supply to the power source is too high voltage (more than 480 V).
-Make sure the power supply is stable, and the input voltage is in the range of 320 V - 480 V. Under voltage protection E-03 The power supply to the power source is too low voltage (less than 320 V).
-Make sure the power supply is stable, and the input voltage is in the range of 320 V $$ - 480 V. Communication fault E-13 The communication between main control PCBA to display PCBA is lost.
-Check the if nay loss in the cable between these two PCBA.
+Over voltage protection E-02 The power supply voltage to the power source is too high (more than 480 V).
+Make sure the power supply is stable, and the input voltage is in the range of 320 V-480 V. Under voltage protection E-03 The power supply voltage to the power source is too low (less than 320 V).
+Make sure the power supply is stable, and the input voltage is in the range of 320 V-480 V. Communication fault E-13 The communication between main control PCBA to display PCBA has been lost.
+0 Check there is any loss in the cable between these two PCBAs.
 If the error persists, contact a service technician.
 Power supply phase loss protection E-20 The power supply to the power source loses any phase.
-One phase is lost during 3-phase operation.
-L-20 Make sure the power supply is stable, all leads are connected, that the mains voltage (all 3 phases) are OK and restart the system.
+One phase is lost during three-phase operation.
+Make sure that the power supply is stable, all leads are connected, and the outlet voltage (all three phases) is correct, and then restart the system.
 If the error persists, contact a service technician.